berkersaptas/Golang-MongoDB-CRUD/README.md

 ```

-### I created the following type of collection and document on mongodb.
+### Created the following type of collection and document on mongodb.
  ```sh
  humansCollection = db().Database("Animals").Collection("Human")
  ```